 If you get spammy comments, flagging them as spam rather than just deleting them helps Akismet to continue to learn what spam looks like.
 Similarly, if legit comments go to spam, approve those so Akismet can learn they’re okay.

 You’ll sometimes hear bloggers talk about serial likers.
 I think of this as encompassing two different groups of people: rapid-fire serial likers, who will like 20 of your posts within the space of 2 seconds, and meaningless likers who will scroll through the WP Reader and like a bunch of people’s posts without even opening and reading them.
-Either form of serial liking is probably a strategy to try to get others to go and read the liker’s own posts.
+Either form of serial liking is probably a strategy to try to get others to go and read the liker’s own posts (you can read about the like-for-like phenomenon here).
 WordPress will occasionally crack down on accounts that engage in behaviour like this that appears bot-like and restrict things like their ability to “like” posts.

 While you can blacklist someone to keep them from commenting, there’s no way to stop them from being able to click the like button.
 You can remove the like button altogether and/or remove the comment like option from your site by going to My Sites > Tools > Marketing, and then clicking on the Sharing Buttons tab.
 While this removes the like options from your site itself, people can still like posts and comments within the Reader, so it really doesn’t accomplish much.